imec-int/Aki-Predictor/README.md

 * cluster_ethnicity: subsets the data  by  ethnicity:  train  on  ”Caucasian”  (all variants),  predict  for  all  other  ethnicities.
 * change_data_size: does random subsampling of available training data

+## Conda environment

+Included in this repository is a conda environment, listing the needed dependencies

+    conda env create -f environment.yml
+    conda activate aki-predictor

+## Environment variable

+Create an .env file (based on .env.template) and fill in the variables to update the database credentials and information.
+If the .env file is missing, a database connection to localhost will be used